pink and blue abstract painting

 How do I book a session?

 Clients often ring to book an appointment.
 You can also make contact via email correspondence and make a booking.
-And some clients prefer to text message, though the former is preferred - it enables more accurate recording keeping.
+And some clients prefer to text message, as this enables more accurate record keeping.
 We will be exploring online booking platforms to streamline the process and keep it central in one place.
 We will advise.

 Do you offer online counselling?